 Despite a federal court order and generous funding, Russ and Hether watched the school system effectively re-segregate along racial lines during their educational careers.
 The old adage proved true again and again; birds of a feather flock together.

 Many of the same elementary school kids that Hether taught at Alexander would eventually make their way to Russ’ high school classroom at Jackson Central Merry.
-The Pflasterers’ eyes were opened to a stark reality; educational inequalities had real, tangible consequences for poor kids of color.
+The Pflasterers’ eyes were opened to a stark reality; educational inequalities had real, tangible consequences especially for children of color.
 This realization led to a catalytic conversion experience for Russ in which the Lord gave him a vision for a particular kind of church.

 There were plenty of nonprofits and government organizations working to address the symptoms— poverty, crime, unemployment, and mass incarceration.
 But Russ knew that the Gospel and the church had a particular part to play in addressing both the spiritual sickness causing the symptoms and the symptoms themselves.
 God had rescued him from spiritual blindness and apathy after years of going through the motions of Christianity.
 If salvation was possible for Russ, then God could do the same for Jackson!
 He could reconcile people to Himself and to one another, even across lines of race and class.